aromatt/astrocache/README.md

 def foo(a, b):
     return slow_fn(a) + b
 ```
-This creates a disk-backed cache for `foo`, and prevents `foo` from performing the
+This creates a disk-backed cache for `foo`, which prevents `foo` from performing the
 same work more than once for a given input.
-Each unique set of arguments gets its own
+So far, this is pretty standard; many
-cache entry.
+other libraries offer the same thing.

 But what if you change the behavior of `foo`?